 When Apple launched the new MacBook Pro many of the familiar ports disappeared replaced by USB-C/Thunderbolt 3.
-The headphone jack remained despite being lost from the iPhone and iPad.
+The headphone jack remained despite being lost from the iPhone.
 Will it remain in the next version of the MacBook Pro?
 Possibly, although Apple could choose to swap it for Lightning or another USB Type-C/Thunderbolt 3 port in the future.

 Another possibility is that if Apple is able to reduce the size of the circuit board inside the MacBook Pro it could add more ports.
 Apple may be looking to integrate faster and more versatile circuit boards into the MacBook design - according to KGI Securities analyst Ming-Chi Kuo, this could save a lot of internal space, making it possible for Apple to add USB 3.2 and other I/O connections to its MacBooks.